devilbytes/devilbytes-aio/README.md

 <h4>Step 3: Add Build and Start Commands</h4>
 <pre>
-Run the following commands to install dependencies and start your bot:

 npm install
 node index.js
 </pre>

 <h4>Step 4: Get Your Bot Token</h4>

 <ol>
   <li>Navigate to the Discord Developer Portal.</li>
   <li>Find your application, and retrieve the bot token from the "Bot" section.</li>
 </ol>

 <h4>Step 5: Set Environment Variable</h4>

 <ol>
   <li>Create an environment variable with the following details:</li>
   <ul>